Back to Blog

 3. Hidden Coupling Is Everywhere

-We thought Component Gen was decoupled from Filament.
-But because both depend on Laravel, and Laravel’s ecosystem is tightly interwoven, we were implicitly coupled.
-The moment Filament’s dependency tree shifted, our package felt the tremor.
+I thought Component Gen was decoupled from Filament.
+But because both depend on Laravel, and Laravel’s ecosystem is tightly interwoven, I was implicitly coupled.
+The moment Filament’s dependency tree shifted, my package felt the tremor.

 So what’s the fix?